 - Chocolate mini Easter eggs or hollow chocolate Easter eggs will add an extra level of crunchiness to the cake's otherwise soft filling.

 - Gelatine powder is added to ensure this no-bake cheesecake sets and keeps its shape.
-It is recommended you follow the instructions on the packaging for the best result.
+Follow the instructions on the packaging for the best result.

 - Lastly, you can decorate this cheesecake with some melted dark chocolate, however, this is purely optional.